 It made a huge difference when I insulated my garage walls.
 Simply adding a garage door insulation kit lowered the temperatures in my garage by several degrees.

-For more information on garage air conditioning, check out my in-depth guide where I go over the pros and cons of each type of garage air conditioner.
+For more information on garage air conditioning, check out my in-depth guide, where I go over the pros and cons of each type of garage air conditioner.
 I also offer some recommendations, specifically for the garage.

-No matter whether you insulate your garage or air condition it, you’ll want to keep as much warm air outside as possible.
+Whether you insulate your garage or air condition it, you’ll want to keep as much warm air outside as possible.
 Keep your garage doors and windows closed at all times and seal up any leaks you may find.

 - Garage Ready: Works between 0°F (-17°C) and 110°F (43°C)